 We prefer Extreme Pro memory cards because:

-- They have write speeds of up to 90MB/second.
-If you decide to shoot in burst mode or record 4k video you don’t want the write speed of your memory card to slow you down.
+- They have to write speeds of up to 90MB/second.
+If you decide to shoot in burst mode or record 4k video, you don’t want the write speed of your memory card to slow you down.
 At 90MB/s you won’t have any issues.

 - They are shock-proof, temperature-proof, waterproof, and x-ray–proof.
 I’ve never experienced any issues or data loss with SanDisk Extreme Pro memory cards and I have been pretty hard on them.
 They seem to be fairly indestructible.

 Don’t forget that you’ll need to store all of your digital photos and if you’re shooting in RAW then each photo is likely 30MB+.
 Invest in an external hard drive so you can keep your precious memories safe without filling up the hard drive on your laptop.

 We currently carry 2 Seagate Backup Plus External Hard Drives – each with a capacity of 5 terabytes.
 Once is our primary means of storage for our photos and the second is our backup copy of everything.